Āyatana: Five skandhas

 Such an enumeration can be found, for instance, in the "Six Sextets" discourse (Chachakka Sutta, MN 148), where the "six sextets" (six sense organs, six sense objects, six sense-specific types of consciousness, six sense-specific types of contact, six sense-specific types of sensation and six sense-specific types of craving) are examined and found to be empty of self.

 The saḷāyatana are included in the Twelve Nidanas, a list compiled of several sublists including the five skandhas, which describes the process of becoming.

 "The All"

 In a discourse entitled, "The All" (SN 35.23), the Buddha states that there is no "all" outside of the six pairs of the saḷāyatana.
 (Note: Bodhi (2000b), p.
 1140; and, Thanissaro (2001b).
 According to Bodhi (2000b), p.
 1399, n.
 7, the Pali commentary regarding the Sabba Sutta states: "...[I]f one passes over the twelve saḷāyatana, one cannot point out any real phenomenon."
-Also see Rhys Davids & Stede (1921–25), p.
-680, "Sabba" entry where ' is defined as "the (whole) world of sense-experience."<) In the next codified discourse (SN 35.24), the Buddha elaborates that the All includes the first five aforementioned sextets (sense organs, objects, consciousness, contact and sensations).
+Also see where ' is defined as "the (whole) world of sense-experience."<) In the next codified discourse (SN 35.24), the Buddha elaborates that the All includes the first five aforementioned sextets (sense organs, objects, consciousness, contact and sensations).
 References to the All can be found in a number of subsequent discourses.
 In addition, the Abhidhamma and post-canonical Pali literature further conceptualize the saḷāyatana as a means for classifying all factors of existence.